Administrative Procedure 302: Student Enrolment

 14.3 The OSR may or may not be requested by staff at the Care and Treatment Facility.

-15.0 Ontario Residency Attestation for Online Learners
+15.0 Ontario Residency Attestation for Online/Remote Learners

 The review of Ontario Residency documentation is part of every new student registration, this form must be completed based on that work for all new enrolments for full-time online learners.